timoast/BICCN/README.md

 4. Sort and index bam file with samtools
 5. Create fragment file from bam file using sinto
 6. Sort, bgzip-compress, and index fragment file using bgzip and tabix
-7. Call peaks for each brain region using Genrich

 The pipeline is constructed using snakemake.
 To run the pipeline, first install miniconda, then create a conda environment for the pipeline using